Happy Valley (TV series): Reception

 The first episode aired on 29 April 2014 at 21:00, receiving 8.64 million viewers, as the second most watched show of the week (commencing 28 April 2014) for BBC One.
-The BBC reported that the show received an average consolidated audience of 8.21 million viewers over six episodes, and an additional 8.1 million requests for the show on BBC iPlayer.
+The BBC reported that the show received an average consolidated audience of 8.21 million viewers over six episodes and an additional 8.1 million requests for the show on BBC iPlayer.
 Radio Times called Happy Valley a "word-of-mouth hit" which "steadily became a success outside the normal audience for the slot and channel."

 After episode one aired, Ofcom received four complaints under the category "violence and dangerous behaviour", but they did not pursue the matter.

-Reviews from the media have been overwhelmingly positive, and the show has received 100% rating critic review on Rotten Tomatoes.
-However, some reviewers have criticised the show for its graphic content, especially in episode three and episode four, whilst others have noted the ubiquitous typecasting of male characters as either weak or criminals.
+Reviews from the media have been overwhelmingly positive, and the show has received a 100% rating on Rotten Tomatoes.
+On Metacritic, seasons one, two and three of the show received ratings of 83, 84 and 93, respectively.

+However, some reviewers have criticised the show for its graphic content, especially in episodes three and four of season one, while others have noted the ubiquitous typecasting of male characters as either weak or criminals.

 In response to the criticism, Happy Valley's creator-writer, Wainwright, defended the show as "a quality, well-written drama" and stated, "Judging by the amount of email, texts, tweets I've had, I don't think anyone is asking me to apologise."
-In an interview with the Radio Times, Wainwright said the level of violence had been carefully considered and it was done responsibly, by showing the psychological and physical damage suffered by Catherine.
+In an interview with the Radio Times, Wainwright said the level of violence had been carefully considered, and it was done responsibly, by showing the psychological and physical damage suffered by Catherine.